Kalyani-bhandari/WGS_comparision_solanumchacoense/to-do.md

 - Filter genes that have disease resistance background annotation eg NBS-LRR genes

 ## If snpeff doesnt work
+bed file is 0-based, gff file is 1 based
 - extract SNPs that are in genic regions only using ```bedtools```
 - check if they are related to disease resistance